BSRV1987/Streaming/README.md

 # Streaming
-A sample Stream processing pipeline
+A sample Stream processing pipeline using pyspark, which reads csv files that are being generated and transformations are applied on the fly before storing them in parquet file.

 # Environment That is recommended